mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 Konvoy supports [Service][kubernetes_service] type `LoadBalancer` out-of-the-box for on-premise deployments if you do not have a third-party load balancer.

-The default load balancer service for add-ons is based on [MetalLB][metallb].
+The default load balancer service for addons is based on [MetalLB][metallb].

-To use MetalLB for add-on load balancing:
+To use MetalLB for addon load balancing:

 * Identify and reserve a range of virtual IP addresses (VIPs) from your networking infrastructure.